 An interesting question to ask is whether chess programs will influence the way chess is played in the future.
 Chess, like most other things is receptive to changes, both from fashion and from new discoveries.
 Computers have already been used to discover new facts about various chess endgames, and to improve opening theory.
-The question here is more on the lines of whether they will change the style of human play.
-Humans sometimes deliberately play slightly inferior moves, to surprise the opponent, to complicate matters, or to seek some counter chances.
+The question here is more on the lines of whether they will change the style humans play.
+Humans often deliberately play slightly inferior moves, to surprise the opponent, complicate things, or to seek some counter chances.

 The psychological effect of a surprise move is of little value against a computer program.
 One can argue that the programs have certain psychological advantages over the humans.
-For example, in the first game of the 1996 Kasparov vs. DEEP BLUE match, DEEP BLUE showed a total disregard for Kasparov's attack, calmly grabbing a Pawn on the Queenside while its king fortress was under seemingly disastrous threats.
-A human player might have shown the World Champion a little more respect by taking his attack seriously.
+For example, in the first game of the 1996 Kasparov vs. Deep Blue match, Deep Blue showed a total disregard for Kasparov's attack, calmly grabbing a pawn on the queenside while its king fortress was under seemingly disastrous threats.
+A human player might have shown the world champion a little more respect by taking his attack seriously.
 In the last game of the same match, Kasparov had a winning piece sacrifice on h7, but after thinking for a long time he played differently, apparently deferring to the judgment of the computer.